Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Methodology

 \subsection{Short-term temporal dynamics view}

 Although RNN structures are widely used in time series data processing, it still suffers from time consumption and gradient optimization.
 To capture short-term temporal dynamics, 1D CNN model can be taken into consideration and it can achieve comparable performance with lower computation burden in many scenes.
-Inspired by the work, we apply Gate 1D CNN as short-term temporal dynamics learner.
 The short-term temporal dynamics view contains two 1-D CNN units followed by gated linear units (GLU) as a non-linearity activation function.
 For each virtual node, 1D CNN explores \emph{k} temporal neighbors of input time series with padding to keep the length of sequences.
 The input of short-term temporal dynamics view is $X_1\in R^{M\times N\times C_1}$.
 N represents the number of virtual nodes.
 Hence, the input of 1D CNN for each virtual node is a length-M sequence with $C_1$ channels as $x_1^i\in R^{M\times C_1}$.
-Note that, before 1D CNN operation, we expand the dimension of the original input $X_0\in R^{M\times N\times C_0} (C_0=1)$ by the first FNN layer $w_0\in R^{C_0\times C_1}$.
+Note that, to enhance the representation of the input sequence, we expand the dimension of the original input $X_0\in R^{M\times N\times C_0} (C_0=1)$ before 1D CNN operation by a embedding layer.
+The embedding layer is actually a fully connected feedforward layer $w_0\in R^{C_0\times C_1}$.

-The convolution kernels $\omega_1,\omega_2\in R^{K\times C_1\times C_2 }$ are designed to map the feature vector of each virtual node $x_1^i$ to P and Q $(P,Q\in R^{M\times C_2})$.
+The convolution kernels $\Gamma_1,\Gamma_2\in R^{K\times C_1\times C_2 }$ are designed to map the feature vector of each virtual node $x_1^i$ to P and Q $(P,Q\in R^{M\times C_2})$.
 The gated 1D CNN can be defined as:

-Where P, Q are input of gates in GLU respectively, notation $\odot$ represents element-wise Hadamard product.
+Where P, Q are input of gates in GLU respectively, notation $\odot$ represents element-wise Hadamard product and $\Vert$ represents concentration operation.
 The sigmoid gate $\sigma(Q)$ controls retention ratio of information P. In this case, we apply the same convolution kernels $\Gamma_1$ and $\Gamma_2$ to each virtual node equally.
 The structure of short-term temporal dynamics view is displayed in Fig 3.